JellyRollJunior/hacker-rank-ide/README.md

  - DiagonalDifference: need to ask myself how I can use mathematical principles (such as the commutative property of +/- to shorten code)
  - Pangrams: pay attention to conditionals as they can make the question easier!
  - SubArrayDivision1: Think about how work from previous iterations can be reused!
+ - ZigZagSequence: I need to practice dealing with indices.
+This easy debug problem took me longer than it should have.

 #### Medium
  - FlippingTheMatrix: